-from annual mean for each seasonal compositing period for selected standard depth levels...
-39 8.5.
-Appendix E: Maps of data distribution, climatological mean temperature, and difference from annual mean for each monthly compositing period for selected standard depth levels...
-39 List of Figures Figure 1.
-Response function of the WOA09, WOA05, WOA01, WOA98, WOA94, and Levitus (1982) objective analysis schemes.
+e e e e e e e e e e e e e e e e e e e Figure 1.
+The winter (JFM) temperature of the Gulf Stream at 10 m depth for the 1955 - 1964 decade as represent by one-degree resolution and quarter-degree resolution.
 Figure 2.
-Scheme used in computing annual, seasonal, and monthly objectively analyzed means for temperature.
-The final monthly, seasonal, and annual climatologies were density stabilized - see section 3.5.
-List of Tables Table 1.
-Descriptions of climatologies for temperature in WOA09.
-The standard depth levels Table 2.
-Descriptions of datasets in WOD09 used to calculate the temperature climatologies..
-21 Table 3.
-Acceptable distances (m) for defining interior and exterior values used in the Reiniger-Table 4.
-Response function of the objective analysis scheme as a function of wavelength for Table 5.
-Basins defined for objective analysis and the shallowest standard depth level for which each basin is defined.
+Response function of the WOA13, WOA09, WOA05, WOA01, WOA98, WOA94, and Levitus (1982) objective analysis schemes.
+2) Figure 3.
+Scheme used in computing "all-data" annual, seasonal, and monthly objectively analyzed means for salinity List of Tables Table 1.
+Radii of influence used in the objective analysis for the one-degree and quarter-degree climatologies Table 2.
+Descriptions of climatologies for temperature in WOA13.
+The standard depth levels are shown in Table le 4.
+Table 3.
+Descriptions of datasets in WOD13 used to calculate the temperature climatologies Table 4.
+Acceptable distances (m) for defining interior (A) and exterior (B) values used in the Reiniger-Ross scheme for interpolating observed level data to standard levels.
+23 Table 5.
+Response function of the objective analysis scheme as a function of wavelength for WOA13 and earlier analyses.
+Response function is normalized to 1.0.
 Table 6.
-Objective and statistical data fields calculated as part of WOA09 ($\sqrt{}$ denotes field was calculated and is publicly available).
+Basins defined for objective analysis and the shallowest standard depth level for which each basin is defined Table 7.
+Statistical fields calculated as part of WOA13Temperature.